Electric Car History (1959-1989)

 Electric Postal Vans

-In 1980, Frank Flower obtained a government contract with the USPS to build 500 Postal Van EV's.
-However, these had to be built to strict governments specifications.
-Thus the Postal Comuta-Van is a much larger and higher voltage EV.
-Most of these are registered as 1981 and 1982 Vans.
+Most of these USPS EV's are registered as 1981 and 1982 Vans.
 At some point the contract was canceled due to problems between CVI and the USPS that eventually wound up in federal court.
 At this time, serial number 367 is the highest numbered Postal Comuta-Van known to exist.
 Some of these Postal Comuta-Vans were sold to the public with minor alterations as the 1981 and 1982 regular Comuta-Vans as well.

 After January of 1982, some leftover Comuta-Cars and Postal Vans were sold without serial numbers in whole or as kits.
 They were to be registered in their individual states as home built EV's, or for off-road use.
-Frank Flower eventually won his court battle with the USPS but died shortly after.
-Bob Beaumont, having been out of the EV business since selling off the assets of Sebring-Vanguard, was busy in Washington DC working towards legislation more friendly to EV builders and owners here in the U.S.
+Frank Flower eventually won his court battle with the USPS, but died shortly after.